aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 Both single (monolithic) and multiple functions (micro) offer different set of trade-offs worth knowing.

-!!! tip "TL;DR. Start with a monolithic function, break into multiple functions, and eventually micro independent functions if necessary."
+!!! tip "TL;DR. Start with a monolithic function, add additional functions with new handlers, and possibly break into micro functions if necessary."

 #### Monolithic function